GageHoweTamu/Music-Player-App/README.md

-# PyPlayer
-A python program that controls playback of songs from a target folder - watch the video!
+A python program that controls playback of songs from a target folder

 https://youtu.be/QegfPyOiGwE?t=18